 Don and the Glennon House Staff had a vision for the ministry to grow beyond the Tuesday Evening Healing Service and the walls of All Saints Church to become an Outreach Ministry to the community.
 In 2016, this vision began to come to fruition as the ministry was able to hire several Outreach Prayer Ministers.

-In 2018 that vision is becoming a reality!
+In 2018 that vision has become a reality!
 The ministry staff announced the expansion and relocation to downtown Orlando, with a new name The Inheritance House.
-The doors of the new ministry will be opening in July 2018.
-Several healing activities will be offered in the new location.
-There will be individual prayer appointments available, in-depth Healing Teachings, Soaking Prayer, and other activities as the ministry continues to expand.
+The doors of the new ministry opened in July 2018.
+Several healing activities are offered in the new location.
+We have individual prayer appointments available, in-depth Healing Teachings, Soaking Prayer, and will be offering other activities as the ministry continues to expand.
 There will also be a weekly Healing Service in the downtown area.

 While it is bittersweet to be leaving the campus and family of All Saints, The Inheritance House staff believes that God is calling us to minister to His people in new and expanded ways.
 And we are excited to follow Him where He is leading us!